 If you want to get started quickly using Weld (and, in turn, CDI) with WildFly, GlassFish or Tomcat and experiment with one of the examples, take a look at Getting started with Weld.
-Otherwise read on for a exhaustive discussion of using Weld in all the environments and application servers it supports and the Weld extensions.
+Otherwise, read on for an exhaustive description of using Weld in all the environments and application servers it supports as well as various Weld extensions going beyond what specification requires.

-Chapter 18.
+Chapter 19.
 Application servers and environments supported by Weld

-18.1.
+19.1.
 Using Weld with WildFly